FortressOne/qwtf-discord-bot/README.md

 This watches the game server and announces if anyone has joined the server.
 It polls the server once every 30 seconds and will only report a player joining if they haven't been connected for more than ten minutes.
-E.G.

 ![screenshot of bot reporting player joining server](watcher_screenshot.png)